-Northern Europe, island between the Greenland Sea and the North
+Iceland is in Northern Europe.
+It is an island between the Greenland Sea and the North Atlantic Ocean.

 The colors in Iceland's flag represent elements that make up the island.
 Red is for the island's volcanic fires, white for snow and ice, and blue for the surrounding ocean.

 Iceland is home to many different species of animals including birds, fish, and mammals.

 Many kinds of mammals and fish inhabit Iceland's waters: whales, common seal, gray seal, salmon, trout, char, and eel.

 There are also over 200 species of birds found in Iceland.: seabirds, waterfowls, and waders are the most common birds that are found in Iceland.

 There are four seasons in Iceland.
 During the winter it can be rare to see sunlight, many days there is not much light.
 In the summer there can be days with 24 hours of sunlight.

 Iceland may sound cold but it has a temperate climate.
 Warm waters from the Gulf Stream make summers mild and winters cold but bearable.

 The interior of Iceland is mostly mosses and lichen that grow on rocks and lava fields.
 Shrubs such as heather grow in parts of Iceland.
 Timber is virtually absent, and much of the land is barren.
 Four-fifths of Iceland is uninhabited and mostly uninhabitable.